Democrats 66: Linked organisations

 The youth wing of D66 is called the Young Democrats (Jonge Democraten, abbreviated JD).
 It has produced several prominent active members of D66, such as former MP Boris van der Ham.
 The JD is a member of European Liberal Youth and the International Federation of Liberal Youth.

 D66 is a co-founder of the Netherlands Institute for Multiparty Democracy, a democracy assistance organisation of seven Dutch political parties.
 The Hans van Mierlo Foundation is the party's policy institute.

 International affiliation

 D66 is a member of the Liberal International and of the Alliance of Liberals and Democrats for Europe (ALDE).
 D66 joined the Liberal and Democratic Reformists (LDR) group in 1989.
 It became a full member of the European Liberal Democrat and Reform Party (ELDR) in 1994 and a full member of the Liberal International in 1986.

-Relationships to other parties

-In recent elections, political commentators have positioned D66 at the centre of the political spectrum.
-This offers the party a lot of possibilities for co-operation with other parties in the Dutch political landscape.
-Historically, D66 has often co-operated in cabinets with the Labour Party (PvdA).
-They were in four cabinets together (Den Uyl, Van Agt II, Kok I and Kok II), and formed a shadow cabinet in the early seventies.
-However, there have been heavy tensions between D66 and the PvdA on three occasions: in 1981, when D66 decided to continue to govern with the Christian Democratic Appeal (CDA) after the PvdA had left the first Van Agt cabinet; in 1989, when the PvdA formed the third Lubbers cabinet without D66; and in 2003, when D66 joined the second Balkenende cabinet.

-Ideologically, the social liberal D66 is linked to People's Party for Freedom and Democracy (VVD), although VVD is considered a party of conservative liberalism.
-This resulted in five coalition governments (Kok I, Kok II, Balkenende II, Rutte III and Rutte IV).
-Both D66 and the VVD are members of the Alliance of Liberals and Democrats for Europe (ALDE) and their respective members in the European Parliament are part of the Renew Europe group.